-On this Tibet overland tour you have three days (i.e. 4 nights) in Lhasa to acclimatize and to absorb the exoticism of Tibetan heritage and to explore this history-laden city to its core.
-You will be expertly guided around the most significant and ancient Gompas (monasteries) of Lhasa, Gyantse & Shigatse by your Tibetan guide, who will instruct you on the intricacies and mysticism of Tibetan Buddhism.
+On this Tibet overland tour you have 4 days/3 nights in Lhasa to acclimatize and to absorb the exoticism of Tibetan heritage and to explore this history-laden city to its core.
+You will be expertly guided around the most significant and ancient Gompas (monasteries) of Lhasa, Gyantse & Shigatse by your Tibetan guide, who will illuminate you with the knowledge of Tibetan Buddhism and mysticism.
 With its spectacular mountain scenery and rich Buddhist culture, Tibet would certainly be a unique mystical destination to visit.

 Away from Shegar, you will drive to the south crossing Pang La pass at 5150m.
 Along the drive you can bask in the splendor of majestic views of snow-capped peaks from Makalu to Shishapangma.
 After driving for 68 km, you eventually reach Rongbuk at 5000m.
 You can then view spectacular sight of Mount Everest.
-You have the opportunity to explore Everest Base Camp (5150m.)
-The base camp itself is dry and barren, but the views of Everest more than compensates for it.
-It truly is an awe-inspiring place with the sheer north face of the highest mountain in the world towering above you.
-Overnight accommodation at a guest house. .
+You have the opportunity to explore Everest Base Camp (5200m.)
+The Base Camp itself is dry and barren, but the views of Everest more than compensates for it.
+It truly is an awe-inspiring place with the sheer north face of the highest mountain in the world towering above you. .

 You take an adventurous drive by best 4WD land cruiser across the ‘roof of the world’ with an English speaking local Tibetan guide.
 A highlight of this trip is the visit to the Everest Base Camp at 5200m, from where you will be rewarded with spectacular views of Mount Everest’s north face.
-This trip does not involve any trekking or physical activity, unless you opt to walk 9 km from Rongbuk to the Everest base Camp.
-It takes around two hours to reach EBC.
-No tour vehicles, apart from expeditions, are allowed beyond Rongbuk so you walk for 9kms or take a horse cart that will cost $3-5 per person.
+This trip does not involve any trekking or physical activity, unless you opt to walk 9 km (2 hours) from Rongbuk to the Everest Base Camp.
+Otherwise, it’s a short drive from Rongbuk to Everest Base Camp.

 Tibet is connected by railway line from Chengdu, Beijing, Xian, Xining and Shanghai.